bdu14829/portfolio-simple-website/README.md

 ## How to View

-You can access my portfolio website by visiting [Link] Feel free to explore the content and get in touch!
+You can access my portfolio website by visiting [ https://bdu14829.github.io/portfolio-simple-website/] Feel free to explore the content and get in touch!

 ##Contributing